-As well as asking for support and advice from other mask users via Facebook groups, Forums etc., the following steps will help if you feel unable to tolerate CPAP:-
+As well as asking for support and advice from other mask users via our Private Hope2Sleep Facebook Support Group, Forums etc., the following steps will help if you feel unable to tolerate CPAP:-

-- Practise wearing the CPAP mask during the day (without connecting it to the machine) at home whilst awake for as long as you can tolerate it.
+- Practise wearing the CPAP mask during the day (without connecting it to the machine at first) at home whilst awake for as long as you can tolerate it.
 Remember, you are in control, and have the option to remove the mask as often as you need to. - When you feel comfortable with the mask, attach it to the CPAP or ventilator and switch the machine on.
 Practice breathing through the mask whilst watching tv, listening to music or reading etc. Embrace the air coming through the mask rather than fighting it.
-Remember, this is going to become your friend and protector. - Try taking daytime naps with the CPAP or ventilator, but not too long to cause problems for sleeping at night, as a tired comfortable person will always sleep better. - Use CPAP or ventilator during the night for as long as you feel you can.
+Remember, this is going to become your friend and protector. - Try taking daytime naps with the CPAP or ventilator, but not too long to cause problems for sleeping at night. - Use the CPAP or ventilator during the night for as long as you feel you can.
 Take a break if necessary and if possible try again.
 Do not feel a failure if you have to give up during the night as you will find that as you take 2 steps forward, even if followed, sometimes by 1 step backwards, you are progressing and getting nearer to the ultimate goal.
-Give yourself a challenge by trying to beat the previous night's record of usage hours. - If by now you haven't automatically managed a full night on your CPAP and you feel ready, tell yourself "tonight my friend stays with me all night" and think too of some positive statements such as one of my favourites from Susan Jeffers....
-"Feel The Fear and Do It Anyway" or even Christopher Robin to Winnie The Pooh...
+Give yourself a challenge by trying to beat the previous night's record of usage hours. - If by now you haven't automatically managed a full night on your CPAP or ventilator and you feel ready, tell yourself "tonight my friend stays with me all night" and think too of some positive statements such as one of my favourites from Susan Jeffers....
+"Feel The Fear and Do It Anyway" or Christopher Robin to Winnie the Pooh...
 "Promise me you'll always remember you're braver than you believe, stronger than you seem and smarter than you think."
 Any positive words that mean a lot to you will help.

 Hand on heart, I promise you we have come across literally 100's of people who never 'dreamed' they would ever manage to sleep with a mask on, and yet now most of these people would never consider sleeping without it!
+This is a journey and the first steps to better long-term health...